gayatriindonesia/kol-platform/README.md

-# Job Application Form with Nextjs 14, Zustand, and Zod Validation
+# Application KOL (Key Opinion Leader) Form with Nextjs 14, Zustand, and Zod Validation

-A multi-step Job Application form built using Nextjs 14, Zustand for state management, and Zod for schema validation.
-This form captures personal information, experience, and educational background from applicants, with validation to ensure correctness of the data entered.
+A multi-step campaign creation form built using Nextjs 14, Zustand for status management, and Zod for schema validation.
+This form captures personal information, campaign type, campaign objective, and influencer criteria, with validation to ensure the accuracy of the entered data.

 ![thumbnail](./thumbnail.png)